 As noted above, lawn specialists recommend using both clover and grass seed to establish the healthiest lawn possible.
 However, don’t spread these different types of seeds together.
 Since clover seed is so small and dense, and usually clumps together at the bottom of the or seed bag, spreading with grass seed usually results in uneven coverage.
 Instead, determine your desired ratio of clover to grass and spread separately.

-Once planted, water your clover seed every day for two weeks.
+How often should you water clover seed?
+Once planted, and presuming it doesn’t rain, water your clover seed every day for two weeks.
 This will give the seeds adequate moisture for sprouting and help them get a good start in their new location.
 Be sure to keep deer and other clover-eating animals off the lawn.

 The key to giving clover a boost over competing grasses is to cut back on nitrogen-based fertilizers.
 Since clover fixes its own nitrogen, it will thrive even if this nutrient is lacking (while grasses usually won’t).
 Phosphorus (P) and potassium (K) are important, however, so choose a fertilizer with a low nitrogen component in favor of P and K.

 Mix your clover seed with sand, sawdust, or fine soil to make spreading easier.
+How much clover seed do you need per square foot?
+This depends slightly on your chosen seed, since, as noted, conventional clover seeds at about 1 lb per 1000 square feet while microclover seeds at almost half that ratio.
 Use a broadcast spreader (if you can find one that accommodates clover) for large areas to ensure even distribution.
 Do not fertilize.
 Follow with grass seed if using.

 Rake the planted area to lightly cover the seeds.
 They won’t sprout if buried too deeply.
 Compress with a roller or by walking over the area.
 Water regularly until established.